 It's also true that an established author is more likely to sell a longer novel, especially if it's a sequel to a popular first novel, since the publisher knows it will make back the higher publishing costs.

 As for non-fiction books, the standard bestsellers have word counts similar to adult novels.
-However, there is a much wider range of acceptable word counts for non-fiction books.
-Some of them are very short, such as stocking stuffer books.
+However, there is a wide range of acceptable word counts for non-fiction books.
+Some stocking stuffer books are very short.
 Pencil-thin books on narrow topics that are under 50,000 words are quite common.
 On the other end, reference and academic books can be huge.
-Coffee table books and other illustrated books may have very little text, but be very expensive to print.
+Coffee table books and other illustrated books may have very little text, but be very expensive to print because the extensive illustrations require better quality paper.
 In these cases, the overall design of the book becomes much more important than word count alone.

 If you want to get a target for your non-fiction book, the best thing may be to look at a dozen or so bestselling books in the genre/niche you're aiming at and see what their word counts are.
 (With longer books, you can get a rough count by adding up the number of words in an average page and multiplying by the total number of pages.)
 The median word count will be your target.